castep-docs/castep-docs/docs/documentation/XC/libXC.md

 There are a few functional in LIBXC that have combined exchange and correlation parts, so this can be listed in `xc_definition` on its own.
-For example the HCTH93 XC functional is called GGA_XC_HCTH_93 in LIBXC hence it can be used in Castep with
+For example the HCTH93 XC functional is called GGA_XC_HCTH_93 in LIBXC hence it can be used in CASTEP with
 ```
 %block xc_definition
 LIBXC_GGA_XC_HCTH_93 1.0